International Education Week 2025

 Nov | Life After International Student Status: Immigration Info Session for International Students Time: 3:30 - 5:00 PM | Location: Online/Zoom Join us for a presentation with Ware|Immigration on immigration options available to you after international student status, including H-1B and paths to permanent residency!
 This session will cover other visa types and includes an opportunity to ask specific questions to an immigration attorney.
 Learn more about Ware|Immigration here: https://www.david-ware.com/ |

 Nov | The Longest Table Time: 4:00 - 6:00 PM | Location: Berger Family Lawn (LBC Quad) The Longest Table is a shared meal experience designed to bring together hundreds of Tulanians around one table to build relationships and engage in meaningful conversation.
-This initiative centers connection, belonging, and reflection around food and community.
+This initiative centers connection and reflection around food and community.
 Come join us! |

 Nov | Culture Connections with OISS (Downtown) Time: 11:45 AM - 1:00 PM | Location: Tidewater Building, Diboll Gallery Culture Connections is sponsored by the Office of International Students & Scholars (OISS), Student Affairs, Title IX, Center for Intercultural Life, School of Public Health and Tropical Medicine - Office of Student Experience, and the School of Medicine - Office of Multicultural Affairs. |

-Nov | IEW 2025 Keynote Performance - Martha Gonzalez TIME: 6:00 - 7:00 PM | Location: TBA Join us for a keynote musical performance by Martha Gonzalez, renowned musician, cultural theorist, and artivista, performing with José Flores from QUETZAL.
-Their collaborative methods of artistic expression build community across borders and advance social justice, echoing IEW’s theme, Convivencia: The Art of Building Global Community.
+Nov | IEW 2025 Keynote Performance - Martha Gonzalez TIME: 5:30 - 7:00 PM | Location: Rogers Memorial Chapel Join us for a keynote musical performance by Martha Gonzalez, renowned Grammy-winning musician and cultural theorist; Martha will be performing with José Flores from QUETZAL.
+Their collaborative methods of artistic expression build community across borders, echoing IEW’s theme, Convivencia: The Art of Building Global Community.
 Experience Martha's work here: NPR Music - Tiny Desk Concert & the MacArthur Foundation.
 This event is sponsored by Tulane Global, Academic Affairs & Provost, The Office of Academic Excellence and Opportunity, & the Stone Center for Latin American Studies. |

-Nov | IEW 2025 - Keynote Reception Time: 7:00 - 8:30 PM | Location: TBA Join us immediately after Martha Gonzalez's keynote performance for a reception!
+Nov | IEW 2025 - Keynote Reception Time: 6:30 - 8:00 PM | Location: Outside Rogers Memorial Chapel Join us immediately after Martha Gonzalez's keynote performance for a reception!
 This is your chance to meet the artist, network with fellow attendees, and celebrate Tulane’s commitment to internationalization.
 Enjoy refreshments and engaging conversations as we launch a week dedicated to global learning, research and exchange! |

 Nov | TU Global & OISS's Immigration Updates Time: 12:00 - 1:30 PM | Stibbs (2nd Floor - LBC) Tulane Global and the Office of International Students and Scholars (OISS) invite all Tulane students, scholars, faculty and staff to an IN PERSON information session to discuss resources available to the Tulane community, including resources of particular interest to immigrant and international community members.
 This session will provide updates on immigration policies and existing guidance and answer pressing questions.
 Event Sponsored by: Tulane Global, Office of International Students & Scholars, Tulane University Legal Assistance Program, Tulane Immigration Law Society, Tulane University Immigrant Rights Clinic. |